Is There A Right Way To Breathe While Exercising?

-Why does the way you breathe matter?
+Why does the way you breathe during exercise matter?

 Proper technique for breathing during exercise

-Breathe into your diaphragm
+Breathe into your belly

 Don’t hold your breath